-- No overnight guests under the age of 18 are allowed.
+No overnight guests under the age of 18 are allowed.

-- No guests of the opposite gender under the age of 18 will be checked in unless they are a WKU student with a valid WKU ID.
+No guests of the opposite gender under the age of 18 will be checked in unless they are a WKU student with a valid WKU ID.

-- Babysitting is not permitted.
+Babysitting is not permitted.
 Infants and minor children should be accompanied by their parents and may visit for short periods of time.

 Anyone caught damaging university or residence hall property will be subject to disciplinary sanction, possible legal prosecution, restitution, and may be subject to removal from campus housing.

 Vending machines are located in every hall and are equipped to accept both cash and Big Red Dollars.
 If a refund is needed, take a refund request form to one of the refund locations on campus: Cashier’s Office in Potter Hall, Post Office in Downing Student Union, Dean’s Office in College High Hall, and the Dean’s Office in Tate Page Hall.

 Single Gender Halls (Douglas Keen, Gilbert, Hugh Poland, McCormack, Meredith, Pearce Ford Tower and Rodes Harlin Halls): Visitors of the opposite gender may visit residents during the following hours: